anuko/timetracker/README.md

 # Anuko Time Tracker

 ## About
-Anuko [Time Tracker](https://www.anuko.com/time-tracker/index.htm) is a simple, easy to use, open source, web-based time tracking application written in PHP.
+Anuko [Time Tracker](https://www.anuko.com/time-tracker/index.htm) is an open source, web-based time tracking application written in PHP.
 It allows you to track the time that employees or colleagues spend working on projects and tasks.
 It needs a web server such as Apache, IIS, etc. to run on, and a database to keep the data in, such as MySQL.

 ## Free Hosting
 [Anuko](https://www.anuko.com) provides [free hosting](https://www.anuko.com/time-tracker/free-hosting/index.htm) of Time Tracker to individuals and small groups up to 5 users.
 To start using Time Tracker immediately, create a group at https://timetracker.anuko.com